AvrohomGottlieb/demo-repo/README.md

 ## Subheader

-More text below the subheader.
+More text here below the subheader.

+## Local Development

+1. Open index.html in your browser.